In this article, we dive into our Tapzi price predictions over the next 5 years and beyond to help you understand the viral gaming...

 BlockDAG presale website showing official partnerships and Layer 1 blockchain features.
 Source: BlockDAG homepage

-SUBBD is a tokenized fan economy platform designed to help creators and AI personalities create and support their communities.
+SUBBD is a tokenized fan economy platform, targeting the $191B content creator market, with the goal of helping influencers and AI personalities create and support their communities.
 It combines on-chain loyalty mechanics and content co-creation with an accessible, Web2-friendly UX, making it easier for non-crypto-native audiences to engage.

 Official SUBBD presale website highlighting creator/fan economy features.
 Source: SUBBD